Can you be forced to take a vaccine?

 - Israel’s Health Ministry says that the covid vaccine is only 40% effective at halting transmission.
 Israel authorities also say that the Pfizer shot is only 39% effective against the Delta variant.
 Other sources say as low as 20% after 6 months.

-- Afraid of new variants, mass vaccination during a pandemic is the cause of virus mutations.
+- Afraid of new variants, mass vaccination during a pandemic is actually the cause of virus mutations.
 Video.

 - Scariest is an article by our hero Peter A. McCullough, MD which stated that “while moderating the symptoms of infection, the jab allows vaccinated individuals to carry unusually high viral loads without becoming ill at first, potentially transforming them into pre-symptomatic super-spreaders…251 times the viral load of SARS-CoV-2 as compared to samples from the pre-vaccination era in 2020.”
 (There are differences in the strains in this comparison, but still…won’t this will be a serious issue especially for healthcare workers mandated to be vaxxed?)

 The statistics above are certainly convincing to me.
 Unfortunately, even if your doctor believes them, he or she may not feel safely empowered to use them as reasons for issuing an exemption.
 There are compelling reasons for individuals to receive a medical exemption.
 Examples include history of severe allergies and/or allergy to an earlier shot or to a vaccine ingredient such as polyethylene glycol (PEG).
 This linked article has good general information about medical exemptions but some of the rules apply mainly to Australian rules.
+Here is information and an application from the US Commerce Department.
+I can’t begin to tell you if your employer or cruise line (for example) would honor it.

 Temporary exemptions for a few months may be given for individuals with high fevers or serious illness or current surgery.
 A temporary exemption might also be granted to someone who had a serious reaction such as heart inflammation to the first dose of Pfizer and Moderna.
 (Temporary doesn’t sound great, but who knows, mandate rules might loosen during the run of a temporary exemption.)